google/draco/README.md

 To include Draco in an existing or new Android Studio project, reference it from the `cmake` file of an existing native project that has a minimum SDK version of 18 or higher.
+The project must support C++11.
 To add Draco to your project:

   1. Add the following somewhere within the `CMakeLists.txt` for your project before the `add_library()` for your project's native-lib: